 I remember very little of the lecture except a fine glow of enthusiasm on my own part. … I felt strangely elated to take his transcendental arm afterwards and walk leisurely home.

 Dickinson’s refusal to meet the eminent visitor as merely a relation of his host might be connected to her own growing sense of vocation.
-Very soon, in 1858, she would commence creating her poetic fascicles.
+Very soon, in 1858, she would commence gathering her poems into hand-sewn booklets known as “fascicles.”
 We know that Emerson was an important source for the young poet because her first “gentle, yet Grave Preceptor,” Benjamin Franklin Newton (1821-1853), a student in her father’s law office during 1847-49 and a frequent visitor to the family, sent her a copy of Emerson’s Poems (1847), his first volume of collected poetry, as a farewell gift.
 Newton was Dickinson’s first contact with the liberal-leaning Unitarian version of Christianity championed by Emerson.
 In his recommendations, Newton offered the nineteen-year old poet-in-the-making a view of human dignity and sovereignty of self more elevating than her family’s Congregationalism with its dour Calvinist teachings about innate depravity and a wrathful God.
-The first person to encourage Dickinson’s poetic sensibility, Newton opened a new world of spirituality and reading to her and his gift of Emerson’s poetry had a lasting effect.
+The first person to encourage Dickinson’s poetic sensibility, Newton opened a new world of spirituality and reading to her, and his gift of Emerson’s poetry had a lasting effect.
 He marked several poems for her special perusal, which we will discuss in the Poems section.

 Emerson’s biographical sketch of Thoreau in the Atlantic Monthly would have also affected Dickinson.
 In a discussion of Emerson’s “anti-mentoring” of Thoreau and Dickinson, Lawrence Buell charts the changing effect of the 1862 sketch:

-like the passage that rebukes Thoreau for his lack of “ambition.”
+such as the passage quoted in the History section that rebukes Thoreau for his lack of “ambition.”

 He knew the worth of the Imagination for the uplifting and consolation of human life, and he liked to throw every thought into a symbol.
 The fact you tell is of no value, but only the impression.
 For this reason his presence was poetic, always piqued the curiosity to know more deeply the secrets of his mind.
 He had many reserves, an unwillingness to exhibit to profane eyes what was still sacred in his own, and knew well how to throw a poetic veil over his experience.

-Buell ultimately sees a “mutuality” in this mentoring relationship, in which Thoreau’s “uncompromising integrity” becomes for Emerson “both a personal aspiration and a personal lack.”
-He ends his discussion by considering Dickinson as a figure “often claimed to have been” an Emerson mentee, though mostly through Higginson, “her personal ‘preceptor’-designate,” who was himself a “derivative” of Emerson and Thoreau.
+Buell ultimately sees a “mutuality” in this mentoring relationship, in which Thoreau’s “uncompromising integrity” becomes in Emerson 's view “both a personal aspiration and a personal lack.”
+Buell ends his discussion by considering Dickinson as a figure “often claimed to have been” an Emerson mentee, though mostly through Higginson, “her personal ‘preceptor’-designate,” who was himself a “derivative” of Emerson and Thoreau.
 Though Buell mischaracterizes Dickinson as “timid” and needing “the sanction of authority Emerson and Thoreau never did,” (perhaps because they were males in a male-dominated society?), he concludes:

 Dickinson is the prototype of the brilliant mentee who figures out how to make the best of a much less perceptive mentor.